A record of how a private system became a public one.

 I print private copies for friends and family.

 No launch.
 No explanation.
 I let the book exist quietly.
-I need to know it can stand on its own.

 The manuscript is submitted for final printing.